 The most popular methods of payment for trailer purchases are Credit Cards and Financing.
-The best deals and discounts we can give are based on Cash/Check or Wire Transfer, because these forms of payment don’t charge significant dealer fees, unlike the swipe of any Debit or Credit card.
+The best deals and discounts we can give are based on Cash or Wire Transfer payments, because these forms of payment don’t charge dealer fees, unlike the swipe of any Debit or Credit card.

 We only recommend purchasing a National Name Brand enclosed trailer.
 National Name Brand Trailers have dealers in most (if not all) U.S. states to take care of your sales and warranty service needs regardless where your travels take you and the trailer.
 These brands have factories throughout the U.S. that are staffed with expert welders, engineers, and other craftsmen who know how to build the best trailers because they use trailers.
 They choose the highest quality parts including LED lights, American-made axles, one-piece wiring harnesses, tube main frame construction, to name a few of the superior features included standard with a great quality brand.
 Many National Name Brands on the market are owned by larger corporations who have prioritized building the safest and most durable trailers possible; Norco Trailers proudly carries Universal Trailer Corporation’s Featherlite Trailers—all-aluminum trailers considered to be the Rolls Royce of the trailer industry—as well as Haulmark and Wells Cargo Trailers steel framed enclosed trailers.
 Our Norco and Escondido stores also carry a huge inventory of Pace American and Look Trailers enclosed trailers.